Categories

 Any number of entries may be submitted to any number of the following categories.
 The same entry may be submitted to multiple categories, if appropriate.

-The eligibility period for 2012 entries extends from July 1, 2011 - your entries should describe achievements since that date.
-The only exceptions to this rule are the Best New Company, Lifetime Achievement, and web site, blog and app categories - there is no eligibility timeframe period for these categories.
+The eligibility period for 2019 entries extends from July 1, 2018 - your entries should describe achievements since that date.
+The only exceptions to this rule are the Lifetime Achievement, app and web site or blog categories - there is no eligibility timeframe period for these categories.

-These categories will recognize the achievements since July 1, 2011 of individual female entrepreneurs and executives.
+These categories will recognize the achievements since July 1, 2018 of individual female entrepreneurs, executives and employees.

 Entries to these categories require the following: